earthly/website/blog/_posts/2023-04-19-securing-kubernetes-secrets.md

  - Security
  - Credentials
  - Application Security
-excerpt: "Learn how to secure your Kubernetes secrets effectively by enabling encryption at rest, configuring RBAC rules, and securing the ETCD data store.
-Protect your sensitive information and keep your secrets safe from unauthorized access."
+excerpt: Learn how to secure your Kubernetes secrets effectively by enabling encryption at rest, implementing role-based access control, and securing the ETCD data store.
+Protect your sensitive information and keep your secrets safe from unauthorized access.
 ---

 Storing application passwords, usernames, authentication tokens, and [SSH](/blog/encrypting-data-with-ssh-keys-and-golang) keys as secret objects when building in Kubernetes is safer than hard coding sensitive information into the application codebase.
 But here's the big question: Are these secrets secure?
 No, they aren't!